Alie-nSoundSystems/SoundOS/README.md

 This project is based on the cheap, but powerful Raspberry Pico W and on an ILI9488 3.5" TFT Touchscreen, and uses an I2C modul called "MIKROE-4431" to process digitally the audio signal.

  -
--
--

 BREAKING NEWS:
 --------------
-The v0.0.1 will be soon released!
-So stay tuned!
+The v0.0.1 released just NOW!
+Stay tuned for more updates!
 ------------------------------------------------

--
--
  -

 Specifications:
 ---------------
  - Based on the Raspberry Pico W board